kgtechcrew/Q1/README.md

 ## Contact Form

 Developed a contact form to submit the user contact information.
 This form is validated using a captcha before submission.

-### Prereqisites
+### Prerequisites

 1. PHP 7.3